Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Introduction

 Many important scientific questions can be answered through an association or regression analysis.
-In this case, it is common that, for data sets with blockwise missing covariates, the response variable is also partially missing across the samples. {For example, this situation could occur when the outcomes are expensive to collect, such as in electronic health records databases where labeling outcome of each individual is costly and time-consuming \citep{kohane2011using, gronsbell2018semi}.
-In the GTEx study, samples are collected from only non-diseased tissue samples across individuals \citep{gtex2017genetic}, implying that the response is only partially observed when we predict gene expression in one tissue using gene expression levels in other tissues. } As a consequence, to make the most use of such semi-supervised data sets, it is essential to develop methods that are well adaptive and effectively utilize the extra unsupervised samples for inferring the underlying models.
+In this case, it is common that, for data sets with blockwise missing covariates, the response variable is also partially missing across the samples. {For example, this situation could occur when the outcomes are expensive to collect, such as in electronic health records databases where labeling outcome of each individual is costly and time-consuming \citep{kohane2011using}.
+In the GTEx study, samples are collected from only non-diseased tissue samples across individuals \citep{gtex2017genetic}, implying that the response is only partially observed when we predict gene expression in one tissue using gene expression levels in other tissues. } As a consequence, to make the most use of such data sets, it is essential to develop methods that are adaptive and can effectively utilize the extra unsupervised samples for inferring the underlying models.

-In this study, we consider a linear regression model \beq y=X^T\beta+\epsilon, \eeq where $\beta\in \R^p$ is the regression coefficient vector, which is assumed to be sparse, $X\sim P_X$ is a random vector of regression covariates, and $\epsilon$ is a centered sub-Gaussian random variable with variance $\sigma^2$ and independent of $X$.
-We let the set of observed samples be $\mathcal{D}=\mathcal{D}_1\cup\mathcal{D}_2$, where $\mathcal{D}_1$ is the set of the unsupervised samples, whose response variable is not observable, and $\mathcal{D}_2$ the set of the supervised samples.
-All the samples in $\mathcal{D}$ are independently drawn from the regression model (\ref{lm}), before going through certain missing mechanisms.
-In addition, we assume the covariates of the samples in $\mathcal{D}$ are blockwise missing, and the missing patterns, including the variables associated with each missing block and the numbers of missing blocks, are shared between $\mathcal{D}_1$ and $\mathcal{D}_2$.
-Our goal is to study the problems of statistical inference for the high-dimensional regression vector $\beta$ in (\ref{lm}) based on such semi-supervised and blockwise missing observations.
+In this study, we consider a linear regression model \beq \mathcal{Y}=\bm{\mathcal{X}}^\top\bm{\beta}+\epsilon, \eeq where $\mathcal{Y}$ is the response variable, $\bm{\mathcal{X}}$ is a $p$-dimensional random vector of regression covariates, $\bm{\beta}$ is a $p$-dimensional regression sparse coefficient vector, and $\epsilon$ is a centered sub-Gaussian random variable with variance $\sigma^2$ and independent of $\bm{\mathcal{X}}$. {Let $s$ be the number of relevant covariates whose corresponding coefficients are nonzero.} Suppose that $\bm{\mathcal{X}}$ consists of covariates from $S$ data sources.
+For instance, there are $4$ sources in Figure \ref{block_structure_ADNI} (a) and $3$ sources in Figure \ref{block_structure_ADNI} (b).
+We further suppose that all the samples are independently drawn from $(\bm{\mathcal{X}}, \mathcal{Y})$ in (\ref{lm}) before going through certain missingness mechanisms.